-The Victoria Coast Guard Base is between Ogden Point and Shoal Point.
+101 The Victoria Coast Guard Base is between Ogden Point and Shoal Point.
 Fixed red lights are shown from the SW corner of the wharf and the heliport.
 A hovercraft ramp is close SE of the light.
 Cautionary buoy VQ is south of Shoal Point.

-Shown from a white tower with a red band at the top and is equipped with an aeronautical beacon.
+102 Shoal Point light (207), west of the point, is shown from a white tower with a red band at the top and is equipped with an aeronautical beacon.